tutorpeers/test-tasks/ba/business-analyst.md

 3. Prepare a User Story describing an app to manage settings of an automated cat feeder.
 Please, focus on the feeding process itself.
 Assume the user has already created an account.
 4. Prepare a User Story describing the functionality of the Google Hangouts online meeting tool.
 5. Prepare a User Story describing vet availability management to allow pet owners to schedule appointments online.
 6. Prepare a User Story describing a freelancer marketplace sign-up process.
-Consider the ability to sign up with email and password or with a LinkedIn account.
+Consider the abilities to sign up with email and password or with a LinkedIn account.

 Good luck!